Abdelrahman984/csharp-repo/README.md

 - Memory Allocation: string operations can lead to multiple memory allocations, while StringBuilder minimizes this by reallocating only when its internal buffer is exceeded.
 - Performance: For large or numerous modifications, StringBuilder is generally more efficient than string.
 - Thread Safety: string is inherently thread-safe due to its immutability.
 StringBuilder is not thread-safe by default and should be used with caution in multi-threaded environments unless synchronized externally.

+---

+## Boxing in C#

+**Definition**: Boxing is the process of converting a value type (e.g., int, char, struct) to a reference type (i.e., object).

+**Purpose**: Boxing is used to treat value types as objects, enabling them to be used in places where an object is required, such as in collections like ArrayList or Hashtable.

+**Mechanism**:

+A value type is allocated on the stack.
+When boxed, a new object is allocated on the heap, and the value is copied from the stack to the heap.
+The reference to the heap object is then used in place of the value type.

+To unbox it, use typecasting while performing a specific operation.